autarkper/Cinnamon-Alt-Tab-Enhanced/README.md

   - Multi-monitor support
     - Choice of preferred monitor
       - Primary monitor, secondary monitor, focus monitor, or bottom monitor
-    - Optionally move all new windows to the preferred monitor
+    - Option to automatically move all new windows to the preferred monitor
     - Automatically force "transient" (dialog) windows to open on the same monitor as their parent
   - Extended mouse support
   - Context menus for working with windows